-Preference for the U of M Gold Scholar Award for National Merit Finalists--worth $40,000 over four years--is given to National Merit Finalists who declare the University of Minnesota-Twin Cities as their first-choice college by the National Merit Scholarship Corporation deadline.
+Preference for the U of M Gold Scholar Award for National Merit Finalists--worth $10,000 each year for four years--is given to National Merit Finalists who declare the University of Minnesota Twin Cities as their first-choice college by the National Merit Scholarship Corporation deadline.
 Note: Students who are awarded the Cyrus Northrop Scholarship are not eligible for the Gold Scholar Award.

-Preference for the Cyrus Northrop Scholarship--worth $20,000 over four years--is given to National Merit Finalists who declare the University of Minnesota-Twin Cities as their first-choice college by the National Merit Scholarship Corporation deadline.
+Preference for the Cyrus Northrop Scholarship--worth $5,000 each year for four years--is given to National Merit Finalists who declare the University of Minnesota Twin Cities as their first-choice college by the National Merit Scholarship Corporation deadline.
 Note: Students who receive the Gold Scholar Award are not eligible for the Cyrus Northrop Scholarship.

 $4,000 - $8,000 over four years

 The University of Minnesota is a college-sponsor of the National Merit Scholarship Program.
-In addition to the Gold Scholar Award, Finalists may be eligible to receive the National Merit University of Minnesota Scholarship--worth $4,000-$8,000 over four years.
-Any amount over $4,000 is based on financial need as determined by the Free Application for Federal Student Aid.
+In addition to the Gold Scholar Award, Finalists may be eligible to receive the National Merit University of Minnesota Scholarship--worth $1,000-$2,000 each year for four years.
+Any amount over $1,000 is based on financial need as determined by the Free Application for Federal Student Aid.

 The University of Minnesota also offers a number of other competitive academic scholarships for incoming freshmen.
 Admitted freshmen are considered for these awards based on an overall assessment of the application for admission.
 Visit http://admissions.tc.umn.edu/costsaid/scholarships.html for a complete listing of the University's freshman academic scholarships.